 - Any headgear used after January 1, 2017 must meet the ASTM standard, F3137.

-- All women’s headgear products that include integrated eyewear must meet the same ASTM standard, F3077-17, in addition to the ASTM headgear standard, F3137.
+- All women’s headgear products that include integrated eyewear must meet the ASTM eyewear standard, F3077-17, in addition to the ASTM headgear standard, F3137.

 - All protective eyewear and integrated headgear that have been certified by SEI and are legal for play are listed on the SEI website.

 - Questions regarding the compliance of specific headgear models that include integrated eyewear should be directed to the manufacturers.
-The primary manufacturers of integrated headgear are: Cascade (1-800-537-1702) (Hummingbird – 1-888-501-1590).
+The primary manufacturers of integrated headgear are: Cascade (1-800-537-1702) and Hummingbird (1-888-501-1590).